mlochbaum/BQN/problems.md

 -----------|------------|---------------
 `=≠≤≥<>`   | `≡≢⊐⊒∊⍷\|` | `⍋⍒`

+### No access to fast high-precision sum
+Fold has a specific order of application, which must be used for `` +` ``.
+But other orders can be both faster and more precise (in typical cases) by enabling greater parallelism.
+Generally ties into the question of providing precision control for a program: it could be fixed by a flag that enables BQN to optimize as long as the results will be at least as precise (relative to the same program in infinite precision) as the spec.

 ### High-rank array notation
 The proposed Dyalog array notation `[]` for high-rank arrays: it's the same as BQN's lists `⟨⟩` except it mixes at the end.
 This works visually because the bottom level—rows—is written with stranding.
 It also looks okay with BQN strands but clashes with BQN lists.
 At that point it becomes apparent that specifying whether something is a high-rank array at the top axes is kind of strange: shouldn't it be the lower axes saying to combine with higher ones?

 ### Poor font support
 Characters `⥊∾⟜⎉⚇˜` and double-struck letters are either missing from many fonts or drawn strangely.

+### Choose and Repeat have order swapped
+In Choose, the selector goes on the left; in Repeat, the count goes on the right.
+Could be a strength in some contexts, since you can change Repeat-as-If to Choose if you don't like the ordering, but maybe a language that forces the programmer to make semantic decisions for syntactic reasons is not providing the greatest of services.

 ### Index Of privileges the first match
 It could be more sound to look at all matches, but using just the first one is too convenient.
 J has an index-of-last function; in BQN you have to reverse the left argument and then do arithmetic: `≠∘⊣-1+⌽⊸⊐`.

 ### Glyphs that aren't great
 Blanket issue for glyphs that need work.
 Currently I find `⥊⊏⊑⊐⊒⍷⁼⎉⚇` to not be particularly good fits for what they describe.

+### Group doesn't include trailing empty groups
+But there are workarounds, described in [its documentation](doc/group.md). dzaima has suggested allowing a single extra element in the index argument to specify the result shape.
+Another possibility is for the result prototype to be specified to allow overtaking.

 ### Axis ordering is big-endian
 The most natural ordering for polynomial coefficients and base representations is little-endian, because it aligns element `i` of the list with power `i` of the argument or base.
 It also allows a forward scan instead of a reverse one.
 Array axes go the other way.
 However, there are advantages to this ordering as well.
 For example, it's common to act only on the first few axes, so having them at the beginning of the array is good (`≠a ←→ ⊑∘≢a`).